acquia/blt/readme/extending-blt.md

 ## Modifying BLT Configuration

 BLT configuration can be customized by overriding the value of default variable values.
 You can find the default value of any BLT variable in [build.yml](https://github.com/acquia/blt/blob/8.x/config/build.yml).

+### Overriding a variable value:

+Configuration values are loaded, in this order, from the following list of YAML files:

+-  blt/project.yml
+-  blt/[environment].yml
+-  blt/project.local.yml

+Values loaded from the later files will overwrite values in earlier files.

+### Overriding project-wide

+You can override any variable value by adding an entry for that variable to your `project.yml` file.
+This change will be committed to your repository and shared by all developers for the project.
+For example:

+        behat.tags: @mytags

+### Overriding locally

+You can override a variable value for your local machine by adding an entry for that variable to your `project.local.yml file`.
+This change will not be committed to your repository.

+### Overriding in specific environments

+You may override a variable value for specific environments, such as a the `ci` environment, by adding an entry for that variable to a file named in the pattern [environment].yml.
+For instance, ci.yml.

+At present, only the CI environment is automatically detected.

+### Overriding at runtime

+You may overwrite a variable value at runtime by specifying the variable value in your `blt` command using argument syntax `-D [key]=[value]`, e.g.,

+        blt tests:behat -D behat.tags='@mytags'

 Listed below are some of the more commonly customized BLT targets.